Piglet's Big Movie: Marketing

 Disney released a teaser trailer of Piglet's Big Movie in May 2002 on The Many Adventures of Winnie the Pooh 25th-anniversary edition VHS and DVD home video releases and on the Winnie the Pooh: A Very Merry Pooh Year DVD release in November 2002.
 The teaser was later attached to theatrical screenings of Spirit: Stallion of the Cimarron, Lilo & Stitch, The Powerpuff Girls Movie and Stuart Little 2.
 The next trailer for the film was released with the theatrical screenings of Jonah: A VeggieTales Movie, Treasure Planet, The Wild Thornberrys Movie and The Jungle Book 2.
 The trailers for the film were also attached to other Disney home video releases.

 Theatrical

 The film premiered on March 16, 2003 and opened in theaters on March 21, 2003.

 Home media

-Piglet's Big Movie was released on DVD and VHS on July 29, 2003.
+Piglet's Big Movie was released on DVD and VHS on July 29, 2003, in the United States.
+In the United Kingdom, the film was released on December 1, 2003.